GKapas1/DroneFlightAgent/README.md

 ## 10) Next steps

+* Fix IMU to actaully broadcast
+* Fix launch to be able to run headless
 * Add more sensors (LiDAR, altimeter, GPS, thermal/RGB).
 * Publish observations on ROS topics tailored for your RL loop.
 * Add training scripts that subscribe to obs topics and publish velocity/attitude commands back to Gazebo.